juxor/afaq/markdown/secI5.md

 of both its reactionary politics and position in the ruling elite) which provoked it is not should come as no surprise.

- In summary, then, a free society would have substantial freedom of speech along with other fundamental freedoms (including freedom of worship and of association).
+In summary, then, a free society would have substantial freedom of speech along with other fundamental freedoms (including freedom of worship and of religious association).
 Such freedoms would be respected, supported and encouraged for all shades of political opinion, from the left through to the right.
 The only exception would be if an organisation were **actively** supporting those seeking to impose their rule on a free people and in such cases some restrictions may be decided upon (their nature would depend on the state of the struggle, with them decreasing as the danger decreased).

- To those who claim that refusing freedom of speech to counter-revolutionaries equates to statism or implies a contradiction in libertarian ideas, anarchists would reply that such arguments are flawed.
+To those who claim that refusing freedom of speech to counter-revolutionaries equates to statism or implies a contradiction in libertarian ideas anarchists would reply that such arguments are flawed.
 In terms of the former, it is equating state imposed censorship with the active disobedience of a free people.
 Rather than the government imposing a ban, members of a free society